defoe-code/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 spark-submit --driver-class-path $HOME/postgresql-42.2.8.jar --jars $HOME/postgresql-42.2.8.jar --py-files defoe.zip defoe/run_query.py nls_tiny.txt nls defoe.nls.queries.write_pages_df_psql queries/db_properties.yml  -r results -n 324
 ```

-Notice that the properties of the database to use are indicated in a file --> queries/db_properties.yml:
+Notice that the properties of the database to use are indicated in a configuration file, such as [queries/db_properties.yml](../../queries/db_properties.ymll), along with *defoe_path* and *os_type* properties (needed for the long-S fix):

 ```bash
 host: ati-nid00006